Battle of Britain Day: Impact

-The result of the air campaign against Britain in 1940 and 1941 was a decisive failure to end the war.
-As Hitler committed Germany to ever increasing military adventures, the Wehrmacht became increasingly overstretched and was unable to cope with a multi-front war.
+The Luftwaffe's failure to secure the destruction of the RAF on 15 September was a decisive failure, with significant implications for Germany's war effort.
+As Hitler committed the country to ever increasing military adventures, the Wehrmacht became increasingly overstretched and was unable to cope with a multi-front war.
 By 1944, the Allies were ready to launch Operation Overlord, the invasion of Western Europe.
 The Battle of Britain ensured that the Western Allies had a base from which to launch the campaign and that there would be a Western Allied presence on the battlefield to meet the Soviet Red Army in central Europe at the end of the war in May 1945.